 The park is open Saturdays and Sundays.
 Hours are 8 am - 5 pm.
 Environmental Education Field Trip Programs for school groups are scheduled weekdays by reservation.

 For reservations, call the park office at (520) 896-2425.

 Check out all of 2015's great Star Party events Here.

 Read the article in the March issue of Phoenix Magazine about Oracle's Dark Sky Designation Here.( 837 KB PDF)

-Look for the Latest Event Calendar Here ( 70KB PDF)
+Look for the Latest Event Calendar Here ( 66KB PDF)

 Every Saturday & Sunday: The Kannally Ranch House Tour

-Learn more about one of the earliest cattle ranching families to Oracle, and the architectural treasure they left behind, on a 45-minute Docent or Ranger-led tour of the Kannally family home.
+Begins at 9am.
+Learn more about one of the earliest cattle ranching families to Oracle, and the architectural treasure they left behind.
 The Mediterranean-Revival Style ranch house built in 1929, is listed on the National Register of Historic Places.
-No reservation is needed.
-Free with park admission.
+The tour will continue past the cottages to the corrals.
+Free with park admission; no reservation needed.

 Wrap-Up Gallery: Live Music & Star Party Photo Gallery

 An exhibit of impressionist-style paintings by self-taught cowboy artist Lee Kannally is on display at the Kannally Ranch House.